-Our group is called the Wakefield and District Down’s Syndrome Support Group – but we support lots of families in the surrounding cities, including Leeds, Dewsbury and further afield.
-Everyone is welcome!
+Our group is called the Wakefield and District Down’s Syndrome Support Group – we support lots of families in the surrounding cities, including Barnsley, Dewsbury and some further afield.

 The group was formed in 2000, and is run by volunteer parents/carers of people with Down’s syndrome.
 The aim of the group is to provide a support network, information and fun activities for people with Down’s syndrome, their families and friends.
 We raise awareness and promote social inclusion in a wide variety of ways.